How bonus depreciation can save your property management company money

 What Is Depreciation in Real Estate?

-Property owners can get even more benefit from these deductions through cost segregation.
-A certified cost segregation specialist can conduct a cost segregation study on a property that identifies its different elements—like roofing, windows, and floors—and provides an accelerated depreciation timeline for each.
+Property owners can get even more benefit through cost segregation.
+A certified specialist identifies different property elements and provides accelerated depreciation timelines.

 How does this benefit you as a property manager?
 That’s where bonus depreciation kicks in.